udelcodes/udelcodes.github.io/CodingClub/Week6/bash.md

 ## First Exercise, getting familiar with bash

-First we will go to the online terminal Alice and Bob provided yesterday: <a href="http://cslabs.app" target="_blank">TERMINAL</a>
+First we will go to this free online terminal: <a href="http://cslabs.app" target="_blank">TERMINAL</a>
+Click on the link and sign up for a free account.
+Then, go to the "Lessons" tab and click on the one named "term" in the bottom right.
+Then click "START".
+This will open up a new tab of a blank terminal.
+It should be a mostly black screen with some green text at the top and a blinking white box.
+In the very bottom left corner, it should say "SSH CONNECTION ESTABLISHED" in a green box.
+Now you're ready to start learning bash!

 1. Use `pwd` and note what dir you are in
 2. Use `whoami` to see what user you are